 How long should you lock your money away for?

 Interest rates are widely expected to fall over coming months.
 This means you can currently earn higher returns if you choose a shorter-term one-year fixed rate savings account rather than a five-year account (see all the top rates below).
 However, rates on shorter term accounts have fallen in recent weeks.
-According to Moneyfactscompare.co.uk, the top one-year and two-year fixed bonds fell month-on-month in October, with the top three-year, four-year and five-year bonds remaining unchanged.
+According to Moneyfactscompare.co.uk returns from one and two-year bonds have slipped the most, while bonds with longer-terms have broadly resisted cuts.

 Whilst seeking out the best returns is crucial, you’ll also need to think about when you’ll need access to your money.
 Not all bonds will let you get at your money early, or you might be charged a hefty penalty if you need to take your money out before the end of the fixed rate term.
 If you don’t think you can tie your money up for several years, you might want to consider a savings bond with a shorter term, say one, two or three years.
 If you’re saving for a long-term goal however, such as home improvements or a new car, you may prefer to tie your money up for five years so that you can’t dip into your savings and use them for something else.